OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Results and Discussion

-\textit{Why does visual grounding help?} In text-only settings, MSA faces a large language burden due to complex morphology, orthographic variability, and data sparsity, which amplify ambiguity (e.g., in referents and attributes).
-Providing the image offloads this burden by disambiguating referents and constraining plausible answers, leading to near-ceiling accuracy on constrained tasks.
-Open-ended quality also increases, primarily via the judge metric, confirming better factual grounding.
-The small remaining gap between the English and MSA, likely stems from MSA generation issues (word choice, agreement) rather than failures in scene understanding.
+\textbf{\textit{Why visual grounding help?}} In text-only settings, MSA is challenging because of rich morphology, orthographic variation, and data sparsity, which can make referents and attributes harder to resolve.
+Adding images improves performance across English and Arabic variants, with especially strong gains for Arabic in classification-style tasks such as MCQ and TF2.
+For open-ended QA, moving from T to T+I gives only a modest gain in BERTScore F1 across models and language variants (+0.03~$\pm$~0.03), but a much larger gain in LLM-as-judge scores (+1.32~$\pm$~0.65), as shown in Table~\ref{tab:oe_gain_all_models}.
+This suggests that images improve semantic grounding and answer quality more than surface-form overlap.
+The remaining English--MSA gap is more likely due to generation-level issues, such as word choice and agreement.

-\textit{Does grounding equalize dialectal difficulty?} Dialects suffer a disadvantage in text-only settings due to low-resourcedness and linguistic complexity, leading to lower scores than MSA.
-Visual grounding mitigates this ``language burden'', anchoring the context and constraining answers.
-This results in increase in constrained task accuracy.
-As a result, the dialectal gap to MSA substantially narrows.
-While Levantine nearly converges with MSA, a slight residual MCQ gap for Egyptian suggests a dialect-specific generation issue rather than a failure of visual understanding.
+\textbf{\textit{Does grounding reduce language and dialect difficulty?}} Dialectal inputs are more challenging in text-only settings because they are low-resourced and show greater linguistic variation than MSA.
+Visual grounding helps reduce this burden by anchoring the context and constraining the set of plausible answers.
+This leads to higher accuracy on constrained tasks and substantially narrows the gap between dialects and MSA.
+Levantine nearly converges with MSA, while the small remaining MCQ gap for Egyptian likely reflects dialect-specific generation or option-selection issues.

+\textbf{\textit{Beyond language priors.}} Naturalistic multimodal QA may exhibit non-trivial text-only performance due to language and world-knowledge priors \cite{goyal2017making,yue2024mmmu,schwenk2022okvqa}.
+Rather than treating this as a confound to eliminate, we measure the marginal value of instance-specific visual evidence.
+We identify 7,809 strong image-dependent samples through a separate annotation round with three annotators.
+On this subset, adding images improves judge accuracy by +3.10 overall, indicating that visual grounding contributes substantial information beyond priors, particularly for culturally grounded and context-dependent reasoning.